Krittiii/Hand-G_Recognition/README.md

  • Real-World Deployment: Integrated the trained model into real-world applications, demonstrating its practical utility.
 By deploying this model, it contributes to enhancing user experience and accessibility across various domains, including virtual reality, gaming, and assistive technology.

-• Continuous Improvement and Innovation: Committed to continuous improvement and innovation in machine learning and computer vision.
-This project served as a stepping stone in exploring cutting-edge solutions and contributing to the advancement of technology.